HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 • Not a full talent suite replacing your ATS

-Tenzo shows up most often in teams where consistency and defensibility matter as much as speed.
+Tenzo AI shows up most often in teams where consistency and defensibility matter as much as speed.

 Best fit scenarios